Getting runs on the board

 The benefit such an approach would bring to the school’s sports teams was obvious.
 As a tool, it would also benefit the school’s development office, which would be able to display digital signage when the oval was not in use.
 Sandra was keen to find a solution, but replicating what she had seen at North Melbourne FC would require an investment of several hundred thousand dollars.

-After a few sleepless nights wrestling with dollars and deliverables, Sandra realised the requirement was actually more straightforward than it sounded.
+After a few sleepless nights wrestling with dollars and deliverables, Sandra realized the requirement was actually more straightforward than it sounded.
 The sports department needed the ability to present to a screen from a laptop; in effect, they wanted a big, outdoor classroom.

 Sandra’s solution was to have a custom-made billboard, with high-quality graphics and a 15:9 ratio—the same as a display screen—installed and Vivi enabled.
 Because Vivi was familiar to all, no additional training would be required.
 All that remained was to boost the wi-fi to ensure any staff on the football oval could gain access to the school’s secure network and, therefore, Vivi.